prithvi8117/Oye-Rickshaw-Assessment/README.md

 - dbOperations.class : This class file contains the code to provide the CRUD operations functionality to the application.
 - todo_list.sql : This sql file is just a reference to work in PostgreSQL Database (Create table and insert into it)
 - todo_list_showResult.txt : This text file is just showing the todo_list table created and modified after some dry run of the application.

+The todo_list table is a having 5 attributes:
+- todo_id : This attribute auto-generates (a unique number) with every new entry in the table.
+- title : Title can be a string upto 150 letters, describing the task(todo).
+- due_date : Due Date is the last date, before which the task should be done.
+- priority : Priority can be : Very High / High / Medium / Low, that defines how important, is that task is.
+- state : State can be Done / Not Done.